knetikmedia/knetikcloud-csharp-net20-client/docs/StoreBundlesApi.md

 <a name="getbundletemplate"></a>
 # **GetBundleTemplate**
-> ModelItemTemplateResource GetBundleTemplate (string id)
+> ItemTemplateResource GetBundleTemplate (string id)

 Get a single bundle template